FRRouting/frr/doc/developer/frr-release-procedure.rst

 #.
 Deploy Snapcraft release (after CI system finishes the tests for snapcraft
    testplan).

 #.
-Update the Read The Docs instance to begin publishing documentation built
+Log in to the Read The Docs instance. in the "FRRouting" project, navigate
-   off the ``stable/<version>`` branch.
-Contact Quentin Young for this step.
+   to the "Overview" tab.
+Ensure there is a ``stable-<version>`` version listed and that it is enabled.
+Go to "Admin" and then "Advanced Settings".
+Change "Default version" to the new version.
+This ensures that the documentation shown to visitors is that of the latest release by default.

+   This step must be performed by someone with administrative access to the Read the Docs instance.

 #.
 Publish the GitHub release.